Yemen Humanitarian Crisis

 Yemen Humanitarian Crisis: Right Now!

-Since 2015, Yemen is experiencing the worst humanitarian crisis of recent human history.
+Since 2015, Yemen has been experiencing the worst humanitarian crisis in recent human history.

 • 24,3 million people are in urgent need of food and water